ramthirthmegha-creator/Agentic_AI_for_Maritime_Freight_Pricing_Route_Optimization/README.md

 | ngrok URL says "tunnel not found" or expires quickly | Free ngrok tunnels are ephemeral and reset on reconnect — reconnect and use the newly printed URL, or switch to Cloudflare Tunnel for a more persistent option. |
 | `sqlite3.OperationalError: database is locked` | Multiple processes writing at once — the DB layer uses WAL mode to minimize this, but avoid running `seed_data.py` while the app is already live. |
 | Can't see the Admin Dashboard tab | Your logged-in account isn't seeded/promoted as Admin — log in with `ADMIN_EMAIL`/`ADMIN_PASSWORD`, or have an existing Admin promote your account from the Admin Dashboard. |

 ---

+## ❓ Quick FAQ

+**Q: Do I need a GPU to run this?**
+A local LLM (Qwen) works best with a GPU, which is why the project is designed to run on Google Colab.
+It can fall back to a smaller model or CPU mode if no GPU is available, though responses will be slower.

+**Q: Is the data real?**
+No — ports, shipments, carriers, and customer data are generated for demo purposes.
+Only the live weather data (from Open-Meteo) is real-time.

+**Q: Can the AI Copilot make up numbers?**
+It's designed not to.
+The Copilot is instructed to answer only from data it can retrieve (the database or uploaded PDFs) and to say so clearly when it doesn't have enough information.

+**Q: What happens if the 3B model can't load?**
+The app automatically falls back to the smaller Qwen2.5-1.5B-Instruct model so the Copilot keeps working, just with slightly less detailed responses.

+**Q: Why does the README talk about "Milestones" — do I need to run them separately?**
+No. Milestones 1–3 were development stages; everything they built is already merged into the single, current application described in this README.
+You only need to run the current app once, following the [Getting Started guide](#-getting-started--step-by-step-setup-guide).

+**Q: The Quick Start command says `streamlit run app/main.py` but I only see `app.py` at the repo root — which is right?**
+Use whichever path actually exists in your clone.
+Some layouts keep the entry point at the repo root (`app.py`), others nest it under an `app/` package (`app/main.py`) — check your [Project Structure](#-project-structure) and adjust the run command accordingly.

+---